 Rare, excellent quality, antique 17th century ca. 1650 Italian or French

-Rare, excellent quality, antique 17th century ca. 1650 Italian or French aristocrat's stiletto dagger with absolutely beautiful faceted agate stone hilt.
+Rare, excellent quality, antique 17th century, circa 1650, Italian or French aristocrats' stiletto dagger with a beautifully faceted agate stone hilt.

-Steel crossguard comprising rectangular quillon block finely hand-chiseled on both sides with acanthus leaves, turned quillons with knob terminals, finally hand-chiseled with leaves en suite with the block, slender tapering blade of stiff diamond section with baluster ricasso.
+Steel crossguard comprising a rectangular quillon block, finely hand-chiseled on both sides, with acanthus leaves, turned quillons with knob terminals hand-chiseled with leaves en suite to the block, slender tapered blade of stiff diamond section with a baluster ricasso.

-This is the best quality you can get with a 17th century stiletto, that I had seen in my 50 years involvement with collecting and trading antique arms and armour, and during these years I have never seen this particular style of a dagger sometimes called Gunner's Stiletto, in any museums, private collections, or references of such a high quality stiletto with a finely carved steel crossguard grip made of finely cut semiprecious stone agate and an extremely well made blade.
+This is the best quality you can get with a 17th-century stiletto that I have seen in my 50 years of involvement in collecting and trading antique arms and armor.
+During these years, I have never seen that particular style of dagger called a Gunner's Stiletto; in any museums, private collections, or references, made to such quality with a finely carved steel crossguard, finely cut semiprecious stone agate grip, and an extremely well-executed blade.

-My reference library on the arms and armour includes books and the museum catalogues from around the world printed in the 19th, 20th, and 21st century.
+My reference library on arms and armor includes books and museum catalogs from around the world printed in the 19th, 20th, and 21st centuries.

-In none of these references and catalogues of famous world museums has such a high-quality dagger like this, including the catalogue of daggers of the most important world museum, that is the Metropolitan Museum of Art in Nev York.
-And the major reference on this subject, “Catalog of European Daggers 1300-1800: Including the Ellis, de Dino, Riggs, and Reubell Collections" by Bashford Dean, published by the Metropolitan Museum of Art, New York, 1929.
+I found such a high-quality dagger in none of these sources, including the major reference on the subject from the Metropolitan Museum of Art in New York "Catalog of European Daggers Including the Ellis, De Dino, Riggs, and Reubell Collections" by Bashford Dean, published by the Metropolitan Museum of Art, New York, 1929.

-A fantastic Museum Quality piece of a weapon from the 17th century fit for royalty.
+A fantastic museum quality piece from the 17th century suitable for royalty.

-CONDITION: In very good original untouched condition, for an over 350 years old stiletto.
-The crossguard and the ricasso retaining traces of gold gilding.
+CONDITION: In very good original untouched condition, for a 350-year-old stiletto.
+The crossguard and the ricasso retain traces of gold gilding.